Hunting for a House? Shop Mortgage Rates Online Before Talking to a Loan Officer

 Shopping for mortgage rates online is a great way to get started and begin understanding the kind of mortgage packages you may qualify for, however it’s important to remember that those initial quotes might not be the most accurate.
 Because applying for a mortgage is a more involved process with multiple steps to verify your financial information, you’ll need to follow up with lenders directly in order to get approved for the rates you find online.

 But by starting your mortgage search online early, you’ll have a much better idea of what kinds of loans (and the interest rates) you can get— and be more prepared to actually finance those endeavors when you’re ready to move forward with your mortgage.

-Larissa Runkle is a contributor to The Penny Hoarder.
+Contributor Larissa Runkle specializes in finance, real estate and lifestyle topics.
+She is a regular contributor to The Penny Hoarder.